 The Trust believes the preservation of the unique qualities of the city and its environs is vital to the city’s success in creating and maintaining a sustainable and buoyant economy for the future.
 Much of the Trust’s work involves lobbying and negotiating with those whose decisions determine the city’s future, inspecting and responding on all planning applications in the conservation area and to listed building consent applications, providing expert witnesses at planning meetings and public inquiries.
-Since 1996 the Trust has remained the sole grant provider in the city, offering grants to owners of listed buildings to reinstate or repair lost, damaged or vulnerable architectural features.

 THINGS TO SEE AND DO